|Nutrition Facts (per serving)|

-The name tortas frets translate to "fried cakes" or "fried pies".
+The name tortas fritas translate to "fried cakes" or "fried pies."
 Though they resemble Native American fry bread, tortas fries are more like fried biscuits.
 Unlike fry bread, this dough is prepared with more fat (usually lard), like biscuit dough.

-Tortas fries are popular in Argentina and Uruguay, where it is traditional to enjoy them on a rainy afternoon with yerba mate tea.
-Tortas frets are quick to make and a great treat for weekend mornings as well.
-In Argentina and Uruguay, tortas fries are often served with dulce de leche or jam.
+Tortas fritas are popular in Argentina and Uruguay, where it is traditional to enjoy them on a rainy afternoon with yerba mate tea.
+Tortas fritas are quick to make and a great treat for weekend mornings as well.
+In Argentina and Uruguay, tortas fritas are often served with dulce de leche or jam.
 They are normally fried in lard, but you can substitute vegetable shortening.

 Mix flour, salt, and baking powder in a bowl.
 Add 2 tablespoons butter and 2 tablespoons shortening or lard and mix into the flour with your fingers until well blended.